iBader1/github-final-project/CONTRIBUTING.md

 **Pull Requesting** will require you to ensure the change is certified via the Please note we have a **CODE_OF_CONDUCT** please follow it in all your interactions with the project and its community.

-Coding Standards

-Programming Languages

-Managing Dependencies

-Pull Request Process

-Code of Conduct

-Our Pledge
+participate including a sync within collaboration and cooperation in Coding Standards, Programming Languages, Managing Dependencies, Pull Request Processes. be a ware of the Code of Conduct.

+Best regards and very welcome to you.